jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 Map.addLayer(s1VV_image, {min: -25, max: 0, palette: ['black', 'white']}, 'Sentinel-1 VV image', true);
 ```

-Examine the printed Sentinel-1 VV image (Fig. 2).
+Examine the plotted Sentinel-1 VV image (Fig. 2).
 To get a better idea of the study area, you may also deselect the visualized layer (purple box in Fig. 2) and change the basemap to optical satellite imagery – “_Satellite_” (orange box in Fig. 2).

 The five main classes present in the study area are: __forest (F)__, __non-forest (NF)__, __plantation (P)__, __built-up (B)__ and __water (W)__.
 Here non-forest is predominantly open soil (logging roads or logged forest/plantation).